-Social/Sociocultural Factors Influencing Apple’s Business Environment
+Social/Sociocultural Factors in Apple’s Industry Environment

 - Rising use of mobile access (opportunity)

-- Cloud computing trend (opportunity)
+- Growing demand for cloud computing (opportunity)

-- Technological integration (opportunity)
+- Increasing technological integration in businesses (opportunity)

-- Growing apps market (opportunity)
+- Growing mobile market (opportunity)

 - Business sustainability trend (opportunity)

-- Product energy efficiency trend (opportunity)
+- Energy efficiency trend (opportunity)

 - Increasing privacy regulations (opportunity & threat)

-- Apple Inc. Form 10-K, 2014.
+- Apple Inc. – Form 10-K.

-- Apple Info.
+- Apple Trade Compliance.